core-wg/too-many-reqs/draft-ietf-core-too-many-reqs.md

 sent by the server to give more guidance to the client, e.g., about the details of the overload situation.

-If a client repeats a request that was answered with 4.29 before Max- Age time has passed, it is possible the client did not recognize the error code and the server MAY respond with a more generic error code (e.g., 5.03).
-Server MAY also limit how often it answers to a client, e.g., to once every estimated RTT (if such estimate is available).
+The 4.29 Response Code is only returned to the client(s) sending requests too frequently; if other clients are sending requests that cannot be served due to server overload, the 5.03 Response Code is more appropriate.

-However, both of these methods add per-client state to the server which may be counterproductive to reducing load.
+If a client repeats a request that was answered with 4.29 before Max- Age time has passed, it is possible that the client sent multiple requests before receiving the first answer or that the client did not recognize the Response Code.
+To slow down clients that do not recognize the 4.29 code, the server MAY respond with a more generic error code (e.g., 5.03).
+The server SHOULD rate-limit 4.29 replies taking into account its usual load shedding policies.
+However, any such method that adds per-client state to the server may be counterproductive to reducing load.

 # CoAP Client Behavior

 If a client receives the 4.29 Response Code from a CoAP server to a request, it SHOULD NOT send a similar request to the server before the time indicated in the Max-Age option has passed.
+If the 4.29 response does not contain a Max-Age option, the default value (60 seconds, as defined in Section 5.10.5 of {{RFC7252}}) is assumed.

 Note that a client may receive a 4.29 Response Code already on a first request to a server.
 This can happen, for example, if there is a proxy